Today’s Daily Update, which follows up on yesterday’s Pro-Neutrality, Anti-Title II article on net neutrality regulation, is free for everyone.

 Who, though, will build that bandwidth?
 This is where I go back to that 2014 article Netflix and Net Neutrality:

 Broadband lends itself to a natural monopoly; the cost of capital for building out a network are so great that the economics demand a single provider.
 The primary way to deal with natural monopolies is to either have said service provided by the government or provided by a private firm that is heavily regulated with strict requirements about widespread access combined with (relatively) high prices.
-This is indeed the case with electricity, water, sewage, and roads. ((Problems with these models arise when pricing becomes unregulated, or not included at all))
+This is indeed the case with electricity, water, sewage, and roads.1

 The problem with regulating broadband in this way, though, is that the definition of acceptable broadband is much more of a moving target.
 As Marc Andreessen memorably put it on Twitter: